Silhouette, 2 mg+0.03 mg 63 pcs

 Overdose

-Treatment: symptomatic, no special therapy is necessary.
+Treatment: symptomatic, there is no need for special therapy.

 ---|---|